-The difference in Solvency II technical reserves compared with technical reserve calculated under French GAAP is down to the methods and assumptions used by the Company to calculate best estimates under Solvency II, as described above.
+The difference in Solvency II technical reserves compared with technical reserve calculated under French GAAP is down to the methods and assumptions used by CNP Assurances SA to calculate best estimates under Solvency II, as described above.

 4. Main results